kklouzal/Docker_Proxy/squid-flask-proxy/README.md

 Troubleshooting tips:
 - Check the **SSL Errors** page (`/ssl-errors`) for repeated TLS/certificate/handshake failures.
 - If changing Squid `workers` to improve throughput, note it triggers a full Squid restart.

+## SSL Filtering (no-bump client CIDRs)

+Some client networks cannot install a custom CA (guest BYOD, IoT, consoles, printers).
+If those clients are TLS-intercepted (ssl-bumped), they will fail with certificate errors.

+The **Policy → SSL Filtering** page lets you define client CIDRs that should be **spliced** (tunneled) instead of bumped.

+Behavior:
+- Matching client IP → `ssl_bump splice` (no decryption; real website certs)
+- Other clients → existing rules apply (default: `ssl_bump bump all`)

+Important limitation:
+- Certbot/Let’s Encrypt cannot be used as a “replacement bump CA” for general browsing, because public CAs only issue certificates for domains you control.

+Impact on other features:
+- Spliced HTTPS traffic cannot be inspected/modified/scanned (no ICAP REQMOD/RESPMOD on the decrypted content).
+- Domain-based allow/deny can still work (depending on client behavior and protocol), but you lose URL/path visibility.

+## Certificates (ssl-bump CA)

+The proxy uses a CA certificate + private key for SSL-bump.

+Options:
+- Generate a self-signed CA (default)
+- Upload an existing CA bundle:
+  - `.crt/.key` (where applicable)
+  - `.pfx/.p12` (PKCS#12), with validation that the cert and private key match

+After updating the CA, Squid is reconfigured so the change takes effect.

+Note: clients must trust this CA to avoid certificate warnings when bumping.

+## WPAD / PAC

+This project supports:
+- Dynamic PAC generation at `/proxy.pac`
+- WPAD auto-discovery via `/wpad.dat`

+Security model:
+- Port 80 is served by a dedicated minimal HTTP server that only serves PAC endpoints.
+- The PAC server fetches generated PAC content from the internal Flask endpoint (`127.0.0.1:5000/proxy.pac`).

+## Project structure (high level)

+- `docker/`: container build + supervisord + startup scripts
+  - Includes a dedicated supervisord program for the PAC/WPAD listener
+- `squid/`: Squid template config + MIME + error pages
+  - UI-driven policy includes live under `/etc/squid/conf.d/*.conf`
+- `web/`: Flask admin UI + services + tools
+  - `services/`: SQLite-backed stores and Squid integration
+  - `tools/`: helper scripts (PAC server, category helper, builders, apply scripts)

 ## Scaling: Squid workers